-Table 6 provides a summary of the Wastewater System Capital Improvement Projects that have been completed or are in progress since the last impact fee analysis was completed in November 2015.
+Table 6 summarizes the Wastewater System (impact fee eligible) Capital Improvement Projects that have been completed or are in progress since the last impact fee analysis was completed in November 2015.
 In addition, projects that are anticipated over the next 10 years are also shown below.